MorrisseyLab/DeCryptICS/README.md

 Install instructions in brief:

-* Install Miniconda and create a conda environment with Python 3.6
+* Install Miniconda and create a conda environment with Python 3.7
-* Run: conda install openslide opencv keras keras-gpu matplotlib scikit-learn numba joblib pandas numpy scipy libiconv ipython
+* Run: conda install openslide opencv matplotlib scikit-learn numba joblib pandas numpy scipy libiconv ipython
 * Run: pip install xlrd openslide-python
+* Run: pip install --upgrade tensorflow
-* Run: pip install -U tensorflow-gpu==1.6.0
+* Run: pip install --upgrade tensorflow-gpu (if you want to use a CUDA-enabled GPU)
 * Git clone this repository, https://github.com/MorrisseyLab/DeCryptICS.git
 * Download the neural network weights from the Dropbox link listed in install\_instructions.txt and put them in ./DNN/weights/

 And that's it!
-See the install\_instructions.txt file for a step-by-step (Linux) guide that may help, and for details on how to get the nerual network running on your GPU.
+See the install\_instructions.txt file for a step-by-step (Linux) guide that may help, and for details on how to get the neural network running on your GPU.

 Main dependencies are currently: